emilast/teamcity-monitor/README.md

 * The last refresh time is shown in the bottom left corner of the display so that failed updates are easily detected.
 A red error box is also displayed if there is a refresh failure.

-The underlying data source is TeamCity's CCTray-compatibly data feed which is not very documented, but it's mentioned here https://confluence.jetbrains.com/display/TCD9/REST+API#RESTAPI-CCTray
+The underlying data source is TeamCity's CCTray-compatible data feed which is not very documented, but it's mentioned here https://confluence.jetbrains.com/display/TCD9/REST+API#RESTAPI-CCTray

-This feed is quick and provides most of the information that's interesting to show, so it was selected as the source to use for this tool, rather than the full Teamcity API which is very complete and powerful, but slow and a bit complicated to use.
+This feed is quick and provides most of the information that's interesting to show, so it was selected as the data source to use for this tool, rather than the full Teamcity API which is very complete and powerful, but slow and a bit complicated to use.

 ## Usage